Updated: 6/23/2022

 The Town Center also frequently hosts family-friendly events, including a Halloween Trick or Treat event.
 (2022 update: looks like it's been canceled due to the pandemic.)

-There's also free WIFI, nursing lounge and family restrooms galore.
+There's also free WIFI, a nursing lounge and family restrooms galore.

 Other free amenities include a free jumpstart if your car battery dies!